jessengatai/barebones-web-boiler/README.md

 # barebones-web-boilerplate
-A barebones web boiler that compiles Sass and runs live re-load.
+A barebones web boiler that compiles Sass and runs live re-load using Gulp.
 Perfect for fast conceptual static HTML builds.